 For a business, the benefits of going digital are immense and hard to miss out on, especially if it intends to surpass competitors.
-However, every business is susceptible to a few drawbacks that come along with going digital, like ransomware and malware.
-Within the last decade, the number and risk of cyber attacks have grown significantly.
+However, every business is susceptible to a few drawbacks that come with going digital, like ransomware and malware.
+Within the last decade, the number and risk of cyber-attacks have grown significantly.

-This means that businesses need to improve their countermeasure strategy in order to prevent huge losses and high-risk security breaches.
-An attack from malware can disrupt daily operations, damage your hardware, and gain access to confidential data, which can put business plans and customer security at risk.
-Well-renowned companies like Uber, Yahoo, and Twitter have been on the receiving end of malware, and that means bad news for small businesses and companies.
+This means that businesses need to improve their countermeasure strategy to prevent huge losses and high-risk security breaches.
+An attack from malware can disrupt daily operations, damage your hardware, and gain access to confidential data, putting business plans and customer security at risk.
+Well-renowned companies like Uber, Yahoo, and Twitter have been on the receiving end of malware, which means bad news for small businesses and companies.

 Here’s how you can protect your Business Systems from Malware

-Although there’s no way to avoid malware attacks completely, you can always take preventative measures that reduce the risk significantly.
-By implementing a well-planned strategy you’ll be able to avoid future attacks and boost your company’s reputation.
+Although there’s no way to avoid malware attacks completely, you can always take preventative measures that significantly reduce the risk.
+By implementing a well-planned strategy, you’ll be able to avoid future attacks and boost your company’s reputation.

 Tread with Caution

 For starters, you and your employees need to act with caution, which comes first before implementing any anti-malware software.
-If you’re careful as to what emails you open and what websites you visit, the risk of falling victim to a malware attack becomes much larger.
+If you’re careful about what emails you open and what websites you visit, the risk of falling victim to a malware attack becomes much larger.